pymc-devs/pymc-examples/examples/case_studies/CFA_SEM.myst.md

 pm.model_to_graphviz(model)
 ```

 Here the model structure and dependency graph becomes a little clearer.
 Our likelihood term models a outcome matrix of 283x6 observations i.e. the survey responses for 6 questions.
-These survey responses are modelled as draws from a multivariate normal $Ksi$ with a prior correlation structure between the latent constructs.
+These survey responses are modelled as regression-like outcomes from a multivariate normal $Ksi$ with a prior correlation structure between the latent constructs.
 We then specify how each of the outcome measures is a function of one of the latent factor modified by the appropriate factor loading `lambda`.

 +++